ofiwg/libfabric/man/fi_domain.3.md

   FI_AV_USER_ID can still be supported through the AV insert calls without this domain capability set.
 See [`fi_av`(3)](fi_av.3.html).

+*FI_PEER*
+: Specifies that the domain must support importing resources to be used in the the peer API flow.
+The domain must support importing owner_ops when opening a CQ, counter, and shared receive queue.

 The following are supported secondary capabilities:

 *FI_LOCAL_COMM*